 When nerves do not get the blood they need, bad things happen.
 When the optic nerve is starved of blood flow, it’s called ischemic optic neuropathy, and it can permanently damage vision.

 Several types of blood vessels support and nourish the optic nerve.
 Each can fail in a different way.
 In general, researchers recognize two main forms of ischemic optic neuropathy (ION).

 - Anterior ION: A lack of blood flow causes the optic nerve head to swell.

 - Posterior ION: Blood flow remains a problem, but there is no swelling.

 Both conditions are eye emergencies, and if you have them, you need immediate treatment.

-You’ll develop sudden vision loss in one or both eyes, and you won’t feel pain.
-During an exam, your doctor might notice that your pupils aren’t responding to light, and your optic nerve might look unusual.
+You will develop sudden vision loss in one or both eyes, and you will not feel pain.
+During an exam, your doctor might notice that your pupils are not responding to light, and your optic nerve might look unusual.

-Since ION is a disease of the blood vessels, and damage to the eyes is a side effect of that damage, you’re at higher risk of the condition if you have risk factors for heart disease.
+Since ION is a disease of the blood vessels, and damage to the eyes is a side effect of that damage, you are at higher risk of the condition if you have risk factors for heart disease.
 Those risk factors include the following:

 - High blood pressure